 SANDRA L. CARPENTER (Ph.D., University of California, Santa Barbara, 1983), Professor of Psychology.
 Dr. Carpenter's research interests include cross-cultural comparisons, how team dynamics impact team performance, and attacks on privacy on the internet.
 Her work has been published in Social Cognition, Journal of Personality and Social Psychology, Journal of Experimental Social Psychology, Journal of Social Issues, Personality and Social Psychology Bulletin, and Teaching of Psychology.
-She teaches graduate courses on industrial-organizational psychology, the psychology of women, and cross-cultural psychology.
+She teaches graduate courses on Industrial-Organizational psychology, Teamwork, the Psychology of Women, and Cross-Cultural Psychology.

-JEFFREY S. NEUSCHATZ (Ph.D., SUNY-Binghamton, 1999), Professor and Chair of Psychology.
+JEFFREY S. NEUSCHATZ (Ph.D., SUNY-Binghamton, 1999), Professor of Psychology.
 Dr. Neuschatz studies the development and influence of false memories.
 Various projects have concerned the pervasiveness of these memories, their impact on decision-making, and their relation to other cognitive phenomena.
 His work appears in Psychonomic Bulletin and Review, Memory, Current Directions in Psychological Science, and Journal of Memory and Language.
 Dr. Neuschatz won a UAH foundation award for research in 2003.
-He teaches graduate courses in cognition, forensics, and statistics.
+He teaches graduate courses in Cognition, Forensics, and Statistics.

-JODI PRICE (Ph.D., Georgia Institute of Technology, 2008), Assistant Professor of Psychology.
+JODI PRICE (Ph.D., Georgia Institute of Technology, 2008), Chair and Associate Professor of Psychology.
 Dr. Price is an experimental psychologist with research interests in meta-cognition and knowledge acquisition.
 She studies how learning occurs in both college and senior citizen populations.
 She has one co-authored publication in Developmental Psychology and one chapter on problem-solving in an edited volume.
 She teaches graduate courses in Aging.

-AURORA TORRES (Ph.D., University of Oklahoma Health Science Center, 1987), Assistant Professor of Psychology.
-Dr. Torres is a biopsychologist who studies changes in cardiovascular responses to stress.
-She is also an adjunct faculty member in the department of Biological Sciences, and teaches several courses that are cross-listed between that department and psychology.
-Her research appears in Behavioral Neuroscience, Physiology and Behavior, Pediatric Research, and American Journal of Physiology.
-She teaches graduate courses in stress and illness, psychopharmacology, and brain and behavior.
+AURORA TORRES (Ph.D., University of Oklahoma Health Science Center, 1987), tenured Assistant Professor of Psychology, adjunct in Biological Sciences.
+Dr. Torres is a biopsychologist who studies responses to stress.
+She has published in Behavioral Neuroscience, Physiology and Behavior, Pediatric Research, and American Journal of Physiology.
+She teaches graduate courses in Experimental Design, and teaches several courses that are cross-listed with Biology (Psychobiology of Stress and Illness, Psychopharmacology, and Brain and Behavior).

-ERIC SEEMANN (Ph.D., Louisiana Tech University, 2003), Assistant Professor of Psychology.
+ERIC SEEMANN (Ph.D., Louisiana Tech University, 2003), Associate Professor of Psychology.
 Dr. Seemann's research focuses on the description, measurement, and application of psychological constructs such as personality and cognitive ability (IQ).
 His research appears in such journals as Personality and Individual Differences, Counseling Psychology Quarterly, and Psychology of Men and Masculinity.
 Dr. Seemann is a licensed psychologist in Alabama and has extensive experience in psychological assessment, forensic and correctional psychology, and individual psychotherapy.
 He maintains a small private practice that contributes to his research.
-He teaches graduate courses in abnormal psychology, psychometrics, and clinical and counseling psychology.
+He teaches graduate courses in Abnormal Psychology, Psychometrics, and Clinical and Counseling Psychology.